JuliaTesting/ReferenceTests.jl/README.md

-If you put the above code into your `test/runtests.jl` and execute the file in an interactive julia session (i.e. with `include`), then it will trigger an interactive dialog if the results don't match or the file does not yet exist.
-This dialog allows the user to create and/or update the reference files.
+If you put the above code into your `test/runtests.jl` and execute the file in an interactive julia session (i.e. with `include`), then it will trigger an interactive dialog if the results don't match.
+This dialog allows the user to update the reference files.
+If you do not want to be prompted, just delete the reference data before running the tests.

 ![readme1](https://user-images.githubusercontent.com/10854026/30002940-3ba480b0-90b6-11e7-93f6-148ac38bd695.png)